xanh18/Wiki-API/README.md

 - Learned about restful routing.

+- Learned about dynamic routing.

-- Learned about dynamic routing from express with node.js through HTTPS
+- Learned how to use Express in combination with node.js

 - Learned how to use mongoDB with mongoose